melkypie/resource-packs/readme.md

 - If you prefer using the vanilla spell/prayer icons, you can select so in the resource packs plugin settings.

 ## Change log:
+04-Aug-2020:
+- Remade the border framing to match the 2012 look for various interfaces (iron rivets)
+- Changed the Worn Equipment tab icon to match the 2012 one'
+- Cleaned up a lot of sprites in the BUTTONS -folder
+- Changed a few colors in the color.properties file
+- Fixed the chatbox buttons (they were upside down when selected or hovered over)
+- Remade the listing sorting arrows in the OTHER -folder
+- Remade the BANK_PIN buttons
 01-Aug-2020:
 - Remade the GE interface
 - Remade the Bank interface